Q: How does Cupid work?

 Q: Are the effects of Cupid peptides reversible?

-A: The effect of Cupid cell permeable peptides should be reversible by simply exchanging the culture media, since all proteins within cells are constantly ‘turned over’ (Half lives will vary from cargo to cargo).
-Additionally, because Cupid peptides become distributed throughout the cell and not sequestered into vesicles (see POP), the free peptide can also be expected to exit the cell through the plasma membrane and ‘clear itself’.
+A: The effect of Cupid cell penetrating peptides should be reversible by simply exchanging the culture media, since all proteins within cells are constantly ‘turned over’ (Half lives will vary from cargo to cargo).

 Q: Can I design my own Cupid peptides?